Signed in as:

 I am glad you're my father,

-You're really the best,
+you're really the best,

 As a dad, you're a fine one,